liaochenlanruo/pgcgap/docs/index-v1.0.29.md

 ### CoreTree

-Amino acids file \(With ‚Äú.faa‚Äù as the suffix\) and nucleotide \(With ‚Äú.ffn‚Äù as the suffix\) file of each strain placed into two directories \(default: ‚Äú./Results/Annotations/AAs/‚Äù and ‚Äú./Results/Annotations/CDs/‚Äù\).
-The ‚Äú.faa‚Äù and ‚Äú.ffn‚Äù files of the same strain should have the same prefix name.
+Amino acids file \(With °∞.faa°± as the suffix\) and nucleotide \(With °∞.ffn°± as the suffix\) file of each strain placed into two directories \(default: °∞./Results/Annotations/AAs/°± and °∞./Results/Annotations/CDs/°±\).
+The °∞.faa°± and °∞.ffn°± files of the same strain should have the same prefix name.
 The name of protein IDs and gene IDs should be started with the strain name.
-The ‚ÄúProkka‚Äù software was suggested to generate the input files.
-If the ‚Äú--Annotate‚Äù function was run first, the files will be generated automatically.
-If the ‚Äú--CDsPath‚Äù was set to ‚ÄúNO‚Äù, the nucleotide files will not be needed.
+The °∞Prokka°± software was suggested to generate the input files.
+If the °∞--Annotate°± function was run first, the files will be generated automatically.
+If the °∞--CDsPath°± was set to °∞NO°±, the nucleotide files will not be needed.

 ### OrthoF

-A set of protein sequence files \(one per species\) in FASTA format under a directory \(default: ‚Äú./Results/Annotations/AAs/‚Äù\).
-If the ‚Äú--Annotate‚Äù function was run first, the files will be generated automatically.
+A set of protein sequence files \(one per species\) in FASTA format under a directory \(default: °∞./Results/Annotations/AAs/°±\).
+If the °∞--Annotate°± function was run first, the files will be generated automatically.

 ### Pan

-GFF3 files \(With ‚Äú.gff‚Äù as the suffix\) of each strain placed into a directory.
+GFF3 files \(With °∞.gff°± as the suffix\) of each strain placed into a directory.
 They must contain the nucleotide sequence at the end of the file.
 All GFF3 files created by Prokka are valid \(default: ./Results/Annotations/GFF/\).
-If the ‚Äú--Annotate‚Äù function was run first, the files will be generated automatically.
+If the °∞--Annotate°± function was run first, the files will be generated automatically.

 ### pCOG

-Amino acids file \(With ‚Äú.faa‚Äù as the suffix\) of each strain placed into a directory \(default: ./Results/Annotations/AAs/\).
-If the ‚Äú--Annotate‚Äù function was run first, the files will be generated automatically.
+Amino acids file \(With °∞.faa°± as the suffix\) of each strain placed into a directory \(default: ./Results/Annotations/AAs/\).
+If the °∞--Annotate°± function was run first, the files will be generated automatically.

 ### VAR